ashermkn1/treap-agda/treap.lagda.md

     -- _ = 0 , 11 , node 9 9 empty (node 4 10 (node 3 9 empty empty) empty)
 ```

+Notice that we never needed to write a single proof about how "9000 < 9001" or that any of the other ordering/priorities are correct.
+Thanks, instances!

 Next, we define a method to `lookup` keys in a `Treap`, returning either a proof of existence or a proof of non-existence.

 ```agda